Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Preface on Agnes Mountain and Gunsight Peak

-I had reached out to several people but heard crickets before the trip; I get it.
-If I didn’t have a list, I likely wouldn’t give these peaks a thought.
+I emailed many people before the trip but heard crickets; I get it.
+I likely wouldn’t consider climbing these peaks if I didn’t have a list.
 Then Patrick agreed to come at the last minute.
 I was grateful for him taking days away from his fiance and two small kids.

-Patrick and I first met at Chickamin Slam and followed up on that trip with Bonanza Slam.
+Patrick and I met climbing Chickamin Slam and followed up on that trip with Bonanza Slam.
 Our last outing together was to Mox Peaks in the Chilliwacks.
 I didn’t think anyone would be away from family for that long, but I wasn’t about to refuse the offer!

 Lady Express arriving